 How to use your fuel pressure tester?

 The first and foremost step is that you must park your vehicle in a ventilated area for safety purposes as the fuel vapor is more dangerous than the liquid fuel due to its flammable nature and make sure that there you keep a fire extinguisher near you while testing the fuel pressure.
-It is designed in such a way that it consists of the gauge which is attached to the fuel hose and multiple fittings.
+The is designed in such a way that it consists of the gauge which is attached to the fuel hose and multiple fittings.
 Pop the hood when the engine of your vehicle is all cool.
 Remove the Schrader valve which you can find under a fuel rail or plastic engine cover.
 Attach the fuel tester with the fitting provided in your vehicle.
 For a leak-proof fitting, make sure that you have properly threaded.
 Turn on the ignition and check the reading of PSI displayed clearly on the gauge.
 Wait for any PSI drop which indicates you the leaking in the fuel system of your vehicle.
 If the reading remains constant after some time for about 5 – 10 minutes then it does not have any fuel related problem.
 Also, you need to understand the low, high or zero pressure shown in the gauge of your fuel pressure tester.

 Why the fuel pressure gets dropped?